-A day in the life of a blind person
+Describe a day in the life of blind person

 A day in the life of a blind person is not too different from a sighted person: chores, lunch with friends, and regular exercise.